SilkRose/Pony/stories/ticking-love/ticking-love.md

 *Twenty-eight.
 A kiss would be nice.*

-"Maybe a hug or two."
+I say, sheepishly, "Maybe a hug or two."

 Twilight gets up and hugs me tightly, three times.
 "Are you doing alright?"